Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: Numerical experiments

 where $f_k$ and $g_k$ are computed as (\ref{prob_model}), to test the STRME (STRME-1st) framework.
 Actually, in practice, we do not need to compute $f_k$.
 In our numerical experiments, we compare the numerical performace of STRME-1st with the related STORM-1st.

 We now give details of parameters in the proposed STRME-1st and STORM-1st.
 For STRME-1st, $\mu_0$ and $\mu_{\max}$ are two important parameters.
 The parameters $\mu_0$ is chosen from $\left\lbrace 0.01, 0.1, 1\right\rbrace $, and the best $\mu_0$ is achieved at $\mu_0 = 0.1$.
 Compared to $\mu_0$, the parameter $\mu_{\max} $ is more important in the later iteration process.
 Therefore the range of $\mu_{\max}$ is more elaborate.
 In our implementation, let $\mu_{\max} \in \left\lbrace 1/2, 1, 2, 2^2, 2^3 \right\rbrace $, and the best tuned $\mu_{\max}$ is achieved at $\mu_{\max} = 2$.
 For STORM-1st, we test on $\delta_0 \in \left\lbrace 0.01, 0.1, 1\right\rbrace $ and $\delta_{\max} \in \left\lbrace 1/2, 1, 2, 2^2, 2^3 \right\rbrace $, the best performance is achieved with the inputs $(\delta_0, \delta_{\max}) = (0.1, 1)$.
-The results are showing in the Figure \ref{fig:3}.
+The results are showing in the Figure \ref{fig:4}.

-From Figure \ref{fig:3}, we can see that STRME-1st is better than STORM-1st with the model constructed as the beginning of this section.
-Not surprisingly, the trust region radius constructed by STRME can make better use of gradient information.
-However, we can construct a more efficient second order model to make the STRME algorithm perform better.
+From Figure \ref{fig:4}, we can see that STRME-1st is better than STORM-1st with the model constructed as the beginning of this section.
+Not surprisingly, the trust-region radius constructed by STRME can make better use of gradient information.
+However, we can construct a more efficient second-order model to make the STRME algorithm perform better.